5 beautiful ice rinks to get you into the festive spirit

 1. EisArena, Hamburg

-The EisArena in Hamburg is located in the gorgeous Planten un Blomen park in the heart of Hamburg.
+The EisArena in Hamburg is located in the gorgeous Planten un Blomen park in the heart of the city.
 The rink itself is 4.300 square metres, making it the biggest in Germany, as well as one of the biggest in Europe.

 The EisArena boasts an entertaining programme of live DJs on Thursdays, Fridays and Saturdays.
 It also offers curling and, if it gets too cold or you just prefer to watch, there are warm lounges, covered rest areas, a bistro and a café located on-site to cater to your every need.